CIF PLC code generator (stable)

 -

 Event transitions form: Select the desired form of the generated event transitions.
-The PLC code generator simulates the CIF specification by performing event transitions just like CIF.
+Code generated by the PLC code generator executes the CIF specification by performing event transitions, similar to how the CIF simulator does (especially when enabling the simulator’s execution mode).
 That part of the code can be generated in two different forms:

 -